source-foundry/fdiff/README.md

 ## About

-`fdiff` is a Python command line comparison tool that demonstrates differences in the OpenType table data between font files.
+`fdiff` is a Python command line comparison tool for differences in the OpenType table data between font files.
 The tool provides cross-platform support on macOS, Windows, and Linux systems with a Python v3.6+ interpreter.

 ## What it does

 - Takes two font file path arguments for comparison
 - Dumps OpenType table data in the fontTools library TTX format (XML)
-- Compares the OpenType table data across the two files using the unified diff format supported in the Python standard library
+- Compares the OpenType table data across the two files using the unified diff format with 3 lines of context by default

+## Optional Features

+- Filter OpenType tables with the `--include` or `--exclude` options
-- Supports optional color coding of the diff lines in the terminal
+- Modify the number of context lines displayed in the diff with the `-l` or `--lines` option
+- View colored diffs in the terminal with the `-c` or `--color` flag

+Run `fdiff --help` to view all available options.

 ## Installation

 `fdiff` requires a Python 3.6+ interpreter.

-Installation in a [Python3 virtual environment](https://docs.python.org/3/library/venv.html) is recommended as dependencies are pinned to versions that are confirmed to work with this project.
+Installation in a [Python3 virtual environment](https://docs.python.org/3/library/venv.html) is recommended.

 Use any of the following installation approaches: